iot49/docker-stacks/README.md

 - Some packages included with the [Official Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) are missing.
 Additional content can be installed with `pip` or `apt`, or in a derived Dockerfile.
 - Automated tests are disabled pending rewite of the testing harness.
 - The multi-architecture image is pushed to DockerHub without automated tests.
 - `buildx` uses the `qemu` emulator and is very slow (taking hours to build the docker images).
 To speed things up, limit the build to just the images that require updating.
 E.g. to just rebuild `scipy-notebook`, set `ALL_STACKS=scipy-notebook` in the `Makefile`.
+The `scipy-notebook` has been split into several images to reduce the build time for each stage.
 - Presently only images are built for `linux/amd64` and `linux/arm/v7`.
 Change the `PLATFORMS` variable in the `Makefile` to add other architectures.

 ## Resources